-The Audio/Video Notes plugin extends the functionality of storing geolocation information by giving the user the ability to create their own views in various formats, such as a photo note, video note, or audio file, and associate them with their geographic location or current location.
-The recording options are provided with the Audio/video notes widget, and/or the context menu of a POI.
-The resulted data is automatically saved to the central storage from where it is convenient to manage and share anything needed.
+The Audio/Video Notes plugin extends OsmAnd's functionality by allowing the user to create their own notes in various formats, such as photos, video or audio, and associate them with their geographic location or current location.
+You can make recordings only when the plugin is on, using the Audio/Video Notes widget and/or the Map context menu.
+The received data is automatically saved in My Places, from where it can be conveniently managed and shared.

 The audio/video notes are provided with the Audio/video notes plugin, and require the following setup:

 - Enable the Audio/video notes plugin in the Plugins section of the Main menu.

 - If needed, add the widget to the device screen.

 - If needed, configure the recording settings per profile.

 For each profile, you can configure the Audio/Video recording options.

 Menu → Plugins → Audio/video notes → Settings

 |Camera app||You can choose whether to use the system app, or the OsmAnd camera to take Photo notes.|

 |Camera picture size||Sets the size of the photos to be taken.
 The camera capabilities of the device determine the number of available options.
 If no option is selected, the app uses the size from the system settings of the device's camera.|